 The recommended dates for completion of applications are December 1 and February 1.
 The committee reviews applications on a regular basis throughout the year.
 The committee may recommend acceptance or denial of admission to the program, or it may recommend holding an application and requesting more information.
 If the recommendation is to admit the applicant, a temporary advisor will be assigned to the applicant.
 Applicants are notified of the department’s decision by mail and e-mail as soon as possible after the review.

 Students are admitted to the program in the Fall.
-Although applications for admission can be reviewed at any time during the year, it is in the best interest of students to complete their applications as early as possible in the academic year.
-Anyone wishing to qualify for one of the competitive fellowship awards must have a complete application on file.
+Although applications for Fall admission can be reviewed at any time during the year, it is in the best interest of students to complete their applications as early as possible in the academic year (September through January).
+Anyone wishing to qualify for one of the competitive fellowship awards must have a complete application on file by December 1.
 Moreover, assistantships and departmental fellowship monies are awarded in early spring.
 It is easier to match students’ interests with available opportunities if the Department knows earlier rather than later who is in the new entering cohort.

 The Department reserves the right to make a provisional recommendation to the program when the review committee identifies a particular area of weakness in the student's application that could be resolved within a year of the provisional admission to the program.
 How the student can meet the required provisions will be spelled out in detail in the letter of provisional acceptance, including specification of date when failure to meet those requirements will mean that the student cannot continue in the program.